Terminal illness: Supporting a terminally ill loved one

 How do you help a loved one who's in denial about his or her impending death?

-Your loved one may be afraid of pain.
+Your loved one might be afraid of pain.
 Perhaps your loved one is afraid of losing control of his or her bodily functions, mind or autonomy.
-Your loved one may also fear failing family or becoming a burden to others.
+Your loved one might also fear failing family or becoming a burden to others.

 To provide emotional and spiritual support to your loved one, invite him or her to talk about his or her fears.
 Sometimes, however, it's easier for a dying person to share what he or she fears and explore it with someone other than a family member, such as a spiritual counselor.